BurdaForward/composable-rules/README.md

 Let's start with a very simple example.
 Your product owner wants you to create special offers for fruit, which follows certain rules.
 The rules are based on seasonality, what's in stock and how tropical the fruits are.
-In the end, the logic should produce and array of special offers.
+In the end, the logic should produce and an array of special offers.

 **Hint:** Rules are meant to be immutable so create new ones instead of trying to change